 Patients, who continue to suffer from Recurrent Corneal Erosions despite the treatments described, may benefit from Phototherapeutic Keratectomy (PTK).
 This involves removal of the superficial layer of corneal cells using the Excimer Laser to encourage proper healing.

 A pterygium is a fleshy triangular growth of tissue on the cornea that may grow slowly throughout a person’s life.
 Rarely, a pterygium can grow across the cornea and block the pupil.
 People who live in sunny climates where they are exposed to more sunlight and UV light are more prone to developing pterygia.

 Pterygia may become red, swollen and inflamed.
 Occasionally they need to be removed.
 Removal of a pterygium is a surgical procedure that has recently undergone medical advances.
-As a Corneal Specialist, Dr. Confino uses a surgical technique called Amniotic Membrane Graft in order to prevent recurrences and obtain the best possible results for Pterygium surgery.
+Our Corneal Specialists use a surgical technique called Amniotic Membrane Graft in order to prevent recurrences and obtain the best possible results for Pterygium surgery.

 Stevens-Johnson Syndrome (SJS)